Get Quotes from Top Landscapers in Boston, MA

 Boston, MA 02118

-How Much Do You Charge Compared to Other Landscapers in the City of Boston?
+How Much Do You Charge Compared to Other Landscapers in Boston?

 Landscaping companies in Boston typically consider several factors before charging for their services.
-These include the type of service that is being requested and the specific nature and scope of this service, as well as the cost of getting the necessary materials for the project.
-Depending on the landscaper that you contact, your bill may be calculated using either an hourly, fixed fee, per linear foot rate, per square foot rate, or a combination of these billing structures.
+These include the type of service being requested, the specific nature and scope of this service, and the cost of getting the necessary materials for the project.
+Depending on the landscaper you contact, your bill may be calculated using an hourly, fixed fee, per linear foot rate, per square foot rate, or a combination of these billing structures.
 Nonetheless, you should always get and compare estimates from several Landscapers in the city to avoid overpaying a particular contractor.
-Doing this also gives you a fair estimate of the average cost of the required services in your area and is useful in helping you prepare a budget for your landscaping project.
+Doing this also gives you a fair assessment of the average cost of the required services in your area and is useful in helping you prepare a budget for your landscaping project.

 A landscaper in Boston earns an average wage of $41,860 annually.
 The table below provides a cost comparison of the average hourly wages of landscaping and groundskeeping workers in Boston against those of this category of individuals across the rest of Massachusetts and other major American cities:

-Do You Comply with the City of Boston Landscape Ordinance?
+Do You Comply with the Boston Landscape Ordinance?

-Landscaping activities in the City of Boston are influenced by several state and local laws.
+Several state and local laws influence landscaping activities in Boston.
 These include the Massachusetts Wetlands Protection Act, the Boston Wetlands Ordinance, and Article 22 of the Boston Zoning Code.
-It is important to make sure that the landscaper you hire is conversant with all these laws, especially as they pertain to your specific landscaping project.
+It is important to ensure the landscaper you hire is conversant with all these laws, especially as they pertain to your specific landscaping project.
 Failure to adhere to the provisions of these landscaping laws and regulations can result in monetary fines and other administrative sanctions.

-State and local landscaping laws are typically implemented in the City of Boston to conserve the value of its land and buildings, encourage the appropriate use of land, protect wetland plant habitats and promote the health and safety of the city's inhabitants.
+State and local landscaping laws are typically implemented in Boston to conserve the value of its land and buildings, encourage the appropriate use of land, protect wetland plant habitats, and promote the health and safety of the city's inhabitants.
 Some requirements of these laws include obtaining permits before commencing any work on wetlands and the mandatory installation and maintenance of landscaping or screening in certain city districts.
-You can get more information on landscaping laws that are applicable in the City of Boston and the specific requirements of these laws that pertain to your project by contacting the Boston Conservation Commission at (617) 635-3850.
+You can get more information on applicable landscaping laws in Boston and the specific requirements of these laws that pertain to your project by contacting the Boston Conservation Commission at (617) 635-3850.
 Inquiries can also be directed to the city's Inspectional Services Department at (617) 635-5300.

-Will You Get the Landscaping Permit Required as per the City of Boston Code?
+Will You Get the Landscaping Permit Required as per the Boston Code?

-Per state law, permits are required for certain types of landscaping activities in the City of Boston, such as:
+Per state law, permits are required for certain types of landscaping activities in Boston, such as:

-Parties that wish to obtain these permits, which are referred to as wetland permits, will be required to file a notice of intent with the Boston Conservation Commission and the Massachusetts Department of Environmental Protection.
-Depending on the nature of the project, the submission of additional documentation, such as a WPA form 1, a local notice of intent application form, project plans, project descriptions, abutter notifications, and stormwater reports may be required.
+Parties that wish to obtain these permits (referred to as wetland permits) will be required to file a notice of intent with the Boston Conservation Commission and the Massachusetts Department of Environmental Protection.
+Depending on the nature of the project, the submission of additional documentation, such as a WPA form 1, a local notice of intent application form, project plans, project descriptions, abutter notifications, and stormwater reports, may be required.
 State filings can be done online or by delivering the documents in person or via mail to any of the following locations:

 Boston, MA 02108